Analysis: 5 things to watch in the Biden-Sanders debate

 Biden-allied Democrats are desperate to end the primary and turn their attention to the faceoff with President Donald Trump.
 Many are nervous about a possible repeat of 2016, with a protracted primary battle that gets ugly and leaves the nominee wounded.
 Sanders has promised to steer clear of personal attacks and stick to debating the issues, and he made clear Wednesday he intends to challenge Biden in the debate on medical bankruptcies, climate change and billionaires trying to buy elections.

-The Vermont senator has dominated with primary voters under 45 years old, who have been outmatched at the ballot box by older Democrats but will be key for Biden in the fall.
-The senator senator has said that winning their support requires embracing their preferred policies.
+The Vermont senator has dominated with primary voters under 45, who have been outmatched at the ballot box by older Democrats but will be key for Biden in the fall.
+Sanders has said that winning their support requires embracing their preferred policies.

 "I say to the Democratic establishment: In order to win in the future, you need to win the voters who represent the future of our country," he said Wednesday.
 "And you must speak to the issues of concern to them.”